 Less and less frequently do we encounter people with the ability to tell a tale properly.
 More and more often there is embarrassment all around when the wish to hear a story is expressed.
 It is as if something that seemed inalienable to us, the securest among our possessions, were taken from us: the ability to exchange experiences.

-The modern world, Benjamin argues, is a battlefield of incommunicable experience he did not live to see the aftermath of the Second World War or the full realisation of the Nazi concentration camps, he identifies already in the return of soldiers from the First World War the absence of communicable experience.
+The modern world, Benjamin argues, is a battlefield of incommunicable experience.
+Though he did not live to see the aftermath of the Second World War or the full realisation of the Nazi concentration camps, he identifies already in the return of soldiers from the First World War the absence of communicable experience.
 Has the art of storytelling come to an end?
 Have we reached the limit of experiences that can be exchanged?
 Perhaps no other event has more commonly been defined as incommunicable or ‘unspeakable’ than the Holocaust, and proponents of this argument, both survivors and non-survivors, come from fields of philosophy, literature and psychoanalysis among others to question the ethical, moral, aesthetic and psychological limits of representation and exchange.
-Because the traumatic events are not ‘grasped’ because the event itself was so ‘inherently incomprehensible’ that it ‘produced no witnesses’ because those who can speak are not the true witnesses because language belongs to reason and Auschwitz cannot be reasoned because language ‘fall[s] short’ in the face of ‘extreme horror’ because testimony feeds revisionism the experience of the Holocaust cannot be exchanged.
+Because the traumatic events are not ‘grasped’; because the event itself was so ‘inherently incomprehensible’ that it ‘produced no witnesses’; because those who can speak are not the true witnesses; because language belongs to reason and Auschwitz cannot be reasoned; because language ‘fall[s] short’ in the face of ‘extreme horror’; or because testimony feeds revisionism, the experience of the Holocaust cannot be exchanged.
 Yet, as we continue ever further away from the past events themselves, losing every day the witnesses and memories of those who were truly there, venturing on into a dangerous ‘post-truth’ world in which facts can be manipulated by convincing narrative, we need, more than ever, to think about how experiences are exchanged, and to consider the ethical potential of narrative to communicate the incommunicable.
-In this article, I discuss the ethical potential of fiction for storytelling as a way to build a shared terrain of experience and to rebuild our possibilities for exchange, but also as a means of the communication of events that fall outside the potentiality of lived experience.
+In this article, I discuss the ethical potential of fiction for storytelling as a way to build a shared terrain of experience and to rebuild our possibilities for exchange, but also as a means of suspending the communication of events that fall outside the potentiality of lived experience.